 Okay so it’s not poop, but it could be from a distance!
-These are piles of extra concrete.
+These left over piles of concrete.
 It is so important to calculate materials well and it could be the straw that breaks your back.
 (I meant that pun by the way.)
 In this case, the truck load was too short for what the concrete guys had planned so they had to thin the slab thickness which ultimately left a lot of excess concrete.
 To be sure, I mentioned it to the concrete company owner.
 It was a mistake, and not a huge deal because the slab in this case was so small; however, on a big job, the little extras can run wild quickly.

 Estimating is very difficult to do well, especially if you are new to construction.
 Even well seasoned professionals make mistakes, so a little extra money in the construction budget for mistakes is a great idea.
 That said, the better you can get at estimating the more economical your house will be.
 Take some time to learn the basics of estimating.
 Get a book or two on industry standards.
 I suggest you add at least 10% to the industry standard as that standard takes into account professional builders working at a rate common to the industry: something you will likely not be doing.